-- 1. receiving the consolidated financial statements for the year ended December 27, 2015 and the auditor's report of those statements; - 2. electing directors; and - 3. appointing auditors and authorizing directors to fix their remuneration.
+- 1. receiving the audited consolidated financial statements of the Company for the financial year ended December 25, 2016 and the auditors' report thereon; - 2. electing directors; and - 3. appointing the auditors and authorizing the directors to fix the auditors' remuneration.